thesephist/kaos/README.md

 - The data is human-readable.
 It's just a file, and I can open it and read it and know exactly where I am on a project with a few `grep` and `sed` chained together.
 - The data is not tied to the tool.
 Although `kaos` the CLI makes managing the file easier, it's not a necessity to interact with the data -- you can just use your text editor or write an alternative CLI.
 This openness is important to me as a user and a developer.
 - The data is trivial to back up / share / replicate.
 It's just a text file.
+- The data can be easily and esnsibly version controlled using e.g. `git`.
+Having a human-readable format also means version control tools for source code work well with the format.
+Although `kaos` has some history-tracking built in via timestamps on task updates, VCS work well with Kaos's file format.

 The exact syntax for serializing a task into a `kaosfile` is still in flux, but should be easy to find in `pkg/kaos/task.go` as `Task.Parse() and Task.String()`.